 When this environment is consistently higher than pH 3.0, disease seeps in.
 So, if you are taking Prevacid, Prilosec, Protonix, Nexium, or other antacids (see list of Antacids link below), it’s time you re-evaluated the use of these drugs.

-A healthy ph 3 environment within the stomach will digest meats and other proteins and break the up into their amino acid components so that the body can absorb these tissue-building particles.
-Assist in the production and release of vitamins and minerals from the foods we eat.
+A healthy ph 3 environment within the stomach will digest meats and other proteins and break them up into their amino acid components so that the body can absorb these tissue-building particles and assist in the production and release of vitamins and minerals from the foods we eat.
 This food is then released into the first part of the small intestine (called the duodenum) through the pyloric valve where it is mixed with more alkaline digestive enzymes from the pancreas and gallbladder creating a higher pH

 If your stomach pH gets higher than 3.0, it secretes more acid to keep the pH below 3.0.
 When heartburn or acid reflux medication interferes with stomach acid by raising the pH above 3.0, the stomach is no longer functioning like a stomach.
-It then creates chemical combinations that are not usable by your body which then create more problems for the rest of the digestive track because it has to work harder when the food particles are now broken down.
-And when that happens, fermentation occurs which gives gas and bloating and some of these indigested food particles can cross the membranes of the intestine eventually causing the body to become allergic to many foods that it would normally be able to digest with a healthy stomach pH.
+It then creates chemical combinations that are not usable by your body.
+This creates more problems for the rest of the digestive track because it has to work harder when the food particles are not broken down.
+When that happens, fermentation occurs which leads to gas and bloating.
+Some of these undigested food particles can cross the membranes of the intestine eventually causing the body to become allergic to many foods that it would normally be able to digest with a healthy stomach pH.
 This leads to IBS, gluten allergies, Crohn’s and a host of other allergy symptoms.